 Click here to download the free 3-page Advance Directive (6 pages Pdf file, 2-sided plus one & information: Your Advance Directive for Future Healthcare.)
 Developed by Kōkua Mau and the Executive Office on Aging, this form was updated in December 2015.
 Please make sure you read the background information attached to the PDF file or on this page, before you fill it out.

 A writable or fillable PDF file of the Advance Directive form now available.

-In this writable version of a PDF file you can fill out many of the fields (after you downloaded the PDF into your computer,) making it easier to read since you can type your answers.
+In this writable version PDF file (after you downloaded the PDF into your computer) making it easier to read since you can type your answers.
 You have to download this file into your computer, fill it out in your computer and print and sign it.
 We do not offer any forms that can be filled out or filed on-line.
 (Please note: some fields need to be initialed or signed by you or your witnesses and are not fillable in a computer.)

-Revised Booklet (2015): Your Advance Directive for Future Healthcare explained.
-An additional two page check list to help complete an Advance Directive, explaining the terms used and hopefully answer questions.
+Revised Booklet (2015): Your Advance Directive for Future Healthcare explained: A two page check list to help complete an Advance Directive, explaining the terms used and answering questions.

 3-page Hawaii Advance Directive only (no info sheet attached)